ThomasM2568/BlinkyBlocks/README.md

    - Uses message IDs and conditional forwarding to prevent repeated message processing.
    - Performs LED updates according to shape detection progress.

-The modular design ensures that topology logic and communication feedback remain isolated and reusable.

 ---

 ## 3. Avoiding Loops